Identity & Access Management , Security Operations , Video

 Security practitioners are putting cognitive psychology and customer experience at the forefront of new product development in a push for usability, says Trusona's Kevin Goldman.

 See Also: Live Webinar | Breaking Down Security Challenges so Your Day Doesn’t Start at 3pm

-In this video interview with Information Security Media Group, McClain also discusses:
+In this video interview with Information Security Media Group from the FIDO Alliance's Authenticate 2022 conference, Goldman also discusses:

 - How typical is it for a standards body such as the FIDO Alliance to think about usability;

 - Key differences between making technology deployment and operation usable;

 - Striking a good balance between security and convenience for passkey adoption.

 Goldman, who has led experience at Trusona since May 2016, has delivered human-centered design leadership and business growth to organizations for 25 years.
 Goldman's team works across engineering, product, marketing, operations and sales to deliver meaningful, frictionless experiences for customers and their users.
 Most industries agree "customer experience is the only truly durable competitive advantage."
 Goldman is on a mission to bring this sensibility to cybersecurity to make systems more secure and easier to use.
 His philosophy: Experiences should be simple and soulful so people can get on with life.